ceos-org/stac-collection-and-granule-discovery-best-practices/best-practices.md

 > **CEOS-STAC-REC-3360 - Reference to documentation [Recommendation]**<a name="BP-3360"></a>
 >
 > Implementations should use a Link object with rel="describedby" to reference from a collection or granule to its documentation.

-Note: although some implementations use rel="about" for the same purpose, rel="describedby" is recommended by https://docs.ogc.org/DRAFTS/20-024.html.

 The table below list some frequently used formats for documentation and their corresponding media type (`type`).